 Climate Insurance Working Group Members

-With California communities increasingly exposed to climate change-related threats, Commissioner Ricardo Lara wrote the nation’s first climate insurance law to explore innovative strategies that reduce the risk.
-He has appointed a working group of environmental advocates, researchers, and insurance experts that will make recommendations to reduce the threat from wildfires, floods, mudflows, urban high heat, sea-level rise and other issues facing our state.
-While other nations have used insurance markets to address climate impacts, California is the first U.S. state to consider innovative ideas, insurance policies, and risk transfer mechanisms.
+With California communities increasingly exposed to climate change-related threats, Commissioner Ricardo Lara wrote the nation’s first climate insurance law, passed by the State Legislature and signed by the Governor in 2018 (SB 30 (2017-2018)), to explore innovative strategies that reduce the risk.
+He has appointed a working group of environmental advocates, public policy experts, researchers, and insurance experts that will make recommendations to reduce the threat from wildfires, floods, mudflows, urban high heat, sea-level rise and other issues facing our state.

 Butch Bucani, United Nations, Principles for Sustainable Insurance Initiative